-Standing seam roofs can last significantly longer and require less maintenance compared to other kinds of roofs such as felt, asphalt shingles and even concrete tiles.
-It helps that the invisible fasteners don’t penetrate the surface of a standing seam system – they are completely hidden beneath the raised seam – so the waterproof outer layer remains integral across the roof.
+The low weight and durability arise due to the the aluminium, pre-painted galvanised steel, copper or zinc used to create Standing seam roofs require less maintenance and last longer than other roofing types, such as felt, asphalt shingles, and concrete tiles.
+The invisible fasteners don’t penetrate the surface of a standing seam system – they are entirely hidden beneath the raised seam – so the waterproof outer layer remains intact across the roof.

 - Aesthetic appeal

 - Lightweight compared to most other roof systems

 - Long-lasting and durable

 - Low maintenance